SAP/sap-btp-service-operator/README.md

 You can also choose the `services.cloud.sap.com/forceRotate` annotation (value doesn't matter), upon which immediate credentials rotation is performed.
 Note that the prerequisite for the force action is that credentials rotation `enabled` field is set to true.).

 **Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` label).

-### SAP BTP Operator
-There is no automatic mechanism to rotate the operator's credentials.
-A new binding should be created manually and the new credentials should be updated using helm command.

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)